 How much have premiums fallen?

-And indeed, since the American Rescue Plan was passed in March, premiums on Affordable Care Act (ACA) plans have tumbled significantly.
+Since the American Rescue Plan was passed in March, out-of-pocket costs have tumbled significantly.

 New insurance enrollees registering for a plan from Feb.
 15 to March could expect to pay monthly premiums of $117.